Kentucky Court Records

 What Are Kentucky Family Court Records?

 Kentucky Family Court records are the official documentation of the various stages of cases and hearings held at Kentucky state courts handling family law cases and domestic relations matters.
-These records include case files, transcripts, and dockets as well as orders, motions, petitions, and agreements issued by the Family Court.
+These records include case files, transcripts, dockets, orders, motions, petitions, and agreements issued by the Family Court.
 Like other courts, most Kentucky Family Court records are available to the public.
-Some records are confidential by default while select ones are sealed by court orders.
+Some records are confidential by default, while others are sealed by court orders.

 What Is a Family Court in Kentucky?